Nick Faldo: European Tour

-Professional career 1993–2015

 In July 1993, Faldo won the Carroll's Irish Open for an unprecedented third time in a row.
 Starting his final round four shots behind José María Olazábal, Faldo's fourth round of 65 enabled him to tie over 72 holes with Olazábal.
 Faldo won the sudden death playoff at the first extra hole.
 Later that month, as defending Open champion, Faldo was involved in a memorable duel with rival Greg Norman in the Open Championship at Royal St George's Golf Club.
 Starting his final round one shot ahead of Norman, Faldo hit a tee shot on the par-3 11th which appeared to be heading for a hole in one, but the ball hit the cup and rolled away.
 Faldo played some excellent golf in his final round of 67, but he finished runner-up, two strokes behind Norman, who shot a spectacular final round of 64.